Fact Sheet: Protecting a Trademark

 Counterfeiting is the manufacture, import, export, distribution, and sale of consumer goods that are not genuine but are designed and branded to look identical to the authentic products in order to deceive consumers into believing that they are authentic.
 Counterfeiting also includes affixing the trademark or logo of a well-known consumer brand to a product, even though the product is not actually made or authorized by that brand.

 In simple terms, counterfeits are imitations of real products that are manufactured without approval from the owner of the brand.
-Counterfeit products are usually of substantially lower quality than the authentic goods and can even be dangerous, as they are often poorly made or made using dangerous or toxic chemicals and materials.
+Counterfeit products are usually of substantially lower quality than the authentic goods and can even be dangerous, as they are often poorly made without quality or environmental controls or are made using dangerous or toxic chemicals and materials.
 Unfortunately, many well-known and successful companies, spanning just about every industry, fall victim to counterfeiting.

-Knock-offs, on the other hand, are designed to look like authentic products, but they are not exact replicas and may differ in some ways.
-Knock-offs also don’t feature the trademark or logo of another brand, but will usually have the brand of the company that made them.
+Knock-offs or “dupes,” on the other hand, are designed to look like authentic products, but they are not exact replicas and may differ in some ways, often in terms of the quality of materials.
+Knock-offs or “dupes” also don’t feature the trademark or logo of another brand but will usually have the brand of the company that made them.

 2. Is counterfeiting illegal?